-Although it will take years to establish all of these systems throughout the CDCR, we cannot wait years to take some immediate steps to stop the unnecessary mortality and morbidity that exists within CDCR's health care system.
-Accordingly, in addition to building a long-term foundation for health care services, the Receiver must implement emergency programs to improve care even before the proper foundation has been put in place.
-Successfully implementing these emergency programs will be challenging precisely because an adequate health care infrastructure - the foundation for quality health care - does not presently exist.
+Although it will take years to establish all of the necessary systems throughout the CDCR, we cannot wait years to take some immediate steps to stop the avoidable mortality and morbidity that exists within CDCR's health care system.
+Accordingly, in addition to building a long-term foundation for health care services, the Receiver must implement some programs immediately to improve care even before the proper foundation has been put in place.
+Successfully implementing these short-term programs will be challenging precisely because an adequate health care infrastructure - the foundation for quality health care - does not presently exist.
 However, even if some of the early actions are not as comprehensively planned or executed as would be desirable if we had the luxury of more time, these early steps will undoubtedly improve CDCR's health care system.

 We have adopted five goals to focus our efforts.
-These goals, and their associated objectives and action items, summarize the steps necessary for CDCR's health care program to rise to constitutionally acceptable and sustainable levels.
+These goals, and their associated objectives and action items (a complete list of which appears in Appendix A), summarize the steps necessary for CDCR's health care program to rise to constitutionally acceptable and sustainable levels.
 The goals are as follows: